manavgambhir/Crypto_Hub/README.md

 - View trading charts for different time intervals (1 week, 1 month, 4 hours, 1 hour, or 15 minutes).
 - Keep track of the Top Gainers and Top Losers.
 - Search for a specific cryptocurrency using searchbar and check its detail.
+- Watchlist to star specific cryptocurrency items for quick access and convenient tracking.
 - Utilizes MVVM(Model View View Model) architecture for scalablity.
 - Supports both Dark mode and Light mode for user preference.
 # Technologies Used